HackSoc/hacksoc.org/news/2021-08-30-call-for-submissions.md

 You don't have to have the talk written already - give us a general idea of what you'd like to talk about, and an abstract.

-For the first time since the pandemic began, this term we will be running a mixture of in-person and online talks!
+For the first time since the pandemic began, this term we will be hoping to run a mixture of in-person and online talks!
 We will allocate a split between talks running on campus in-person, and talks which are pre-recorded and live-streamed using YouTube Premiere.
 Talks in both formats will be followed by an interactive Q&A!

-(See the form linked below for more information.)
+Please bear in mind that, if the COVID situation worsens such that running in-person talks is not safe, we may have to cancel in-person talks for this term.
+See the form linked below for more information.

 If you'd like to do a talk, then please sign up with [this Google Form](https://forms.gle/C2hnR8efhQ8iXCvJ6)!